Citrus-Software/mikan-docs/docs/introduction/about.md

   A fast, user-friendly autorig system capable of generating high-quality, customizable rigs with minimal friction.

 - **Round-Trip Workflow**
-  Mikan supports a seamless **template → rig → template** feedback loop.
-Any changes — from control tweaks to deformation adjustments — are performed directly on the blueprint, then rebuilt and propagated across both Maya and Tangerine.
+  Mikan supports a seamless **template > rig > template** feedback loop.
+Any changes, from control tweaks to deformation adjustments, are performed directly on the blueprint, then rebuilt and propagated across both Maya and Tangerine.

 - **Pipeline-Ready by Design**
   Mikan industrializes rigging: it guarantees consistent, predictable outputs ready for external production teams and partners.

 - **Modular Blueprint Prototyping**
   Mikan allows fast and scalable prototyping of rig mechanisms.
-Thanks to its modular design, technical artists can easily author and iterate on reusable components, enabling precise control over the structure and behavior of rigs — from simple props to advanced facial systems.
+Thanks to its modular design, technical artists can easily author and iterate on reusable components, enabling precise control over the structure and behavior of rigs, from simple props to advanced facial systems.

 - **Software-Agnostic Rigging**
   A single, unified blueprint drives rig generation across both Maya and Tangerine.
 These blueprints can also be exported in neutral formats such as **Alembic**, ensuring compatibility with any DCC tools.